Everhour vs Harvest

 Everhour, in its turn, is built to complement the Asana’s functionality with valuable and helpful data and empower your existing processes.

 Estimation is an important element of any project management approach.
-But surprisingly, neither Harvest nor basic options of Asana, Trello, Basecamp, Pivotal or GitHub don’t provide these opportunities.
-While Everhour does
+But surprisingly, neither Harvest nor basic options of Asana, Trello, Basecamp, Notion or GitHub don’t provide these opportunities.
+While Everhour does!

 The progress results of each colleague could be found in the task details.
 That is very useful when several team members are working on one task.